-4-1/2 hours before Japan’s earthquake: It could have been my sister’s fault.
-Had she kept her bad fortune, as was her intention, blame certainly could have been laid.
+4-1/2 hours before Japan’s earthquake: it might have been my sister’s fault.
+Had she kept the slip of paper her bad fortune was printed on, as was her intention, blame certainly could have been laid.
 Instead, she folded the paper and impaled it on a tree branch in the ritual manner of rejecting bad fortunes.
 Surely by doing so she should have prevented the predictions she’d plucked only a few hours before the 9.0 devastation.

 “BAD FORTUNE,” warned the English translation on her plucked paper.
 “Although it seems to be quite safe, everything is full of the coming danger.”